railsbridge-boston/railsbridge-boston/views/ruby_from_scratch/install/linux.markdown

 # Install Ruby on Linux

+You need to do all the following steps in a Terminal.
+If you don't know how to open a Terminal, please ask an instructor to show you.

 If you run into errors at any step this step please call in an instructor to help diagnose the installation issue.

 1. Install Git and wget